High dividend stocks appeal to many investors living off dividends in retirement because their high yields provide generous income.

 Philip Morris has excellent geographic diversification as well, with Asia, the European Union, and EMEA each contributing between 25-35% of its total sales.
 This insulates the company from the imposition of strong anti-smoking laws in any single region.

-The company’s sole focus on markets outside of the U.S. also helped protect its stock when the U.S. FDA announced plans last year to explore lowering the nicotine allowed in cigarettes to non-addictive levels.
+The company’s sole focus on markets outside of the U.S. also helped protect its stock when in July 2017 the U.S. FDA announced plans to explore lowering the nicotine allowed in cigarettes to non-addictive levels.

 However, Philip Morris slumped nearly 20% in April 2018 after reporting slowing sales growth for its IQOS heat sticks, which don’t burn tobacco and are expected to ultimately be the replacement of choice for many smokers around the world.
 The company’s long-term growth outlook is certainly murkier if this trend continues, especially as smoking volumes decline, but Philip Morris’ fundamentals remain strong and supportive of its dividend.